huazzers/desma126/docs/w2-2-basicinput-ui-lights-camera.md

 ### Buttons

-> Read about [UI Buttons](https://docs.unity3d.com/2022.3/Documentation/Manual/script-Button.html) in the Unity manual.
+> Read about [Buttons](https://docs.unity3d.com/2019.1/Documentation/ScriptReference/UI.Button.html) in the Unity Scripting API.

 A button element will come with the following things: